CGCL-codes/HCB-pHCB/README.md

 **Parameters:**
 The config.py file contains:
 ```
-dataset: is the dataset used in experiment, it can be 'MIND' or 'TaoBao';
+dataset: is the dataset used in the experiment, it can be 'MIND' or 'TaoBao';
 T: the number of rounds of each bandit algorithm;
 k: the number of items recommended to user at each round, default is 1;
 activate_num: the hyper-papamter p for pHCB;